Slow Cooker Chicken Adobo

 Many people think of adobo, you think of canned chipotle peppers in adobo sauce.
 In Filipino recipes, adobo actually is a type of vinegar-based marinade that consists of soy sauce and garlic.

-Adobo is definitely highlighted in this poultry dish that is accented with whole black peppercorns and bay leaves.
+Adobo is definitely highlighted in this chicken dish that is accented with whole black peppercorns and bay leaves.

 In addition, the vinegar helps maintain the chicken’s tenderness, and the result, a moist piece of poultry.

 When serving, I recommend simple steamed white rice with a side of romaine lettuce and cucumbers.
-Drizzle the sauce over the lettuce and cucumbers for added flavor.
+You can also make cilantro lime rice, which is great for this dish.

 A side of soy sauce for dipping pieces of the chicken into would also be delicious.
 You can add extra oomph to the soy sauce by whisking in sugar, sliced Thai chili peppers and lime juice.

-- 6 skin-on bone-in chicken thighs
+- 6 skin-on (bone-in chicken thighs)

-- 1 teaspoon 2 g whole black peppercorns
+- 1 teaspoon whole black peppercorns

-- 8 cloves garlic smashed with the side of a knife and peeled
+- 8 cloves garlic (smashed with the side of a knife and peeled)

 - 2 bay leaves

-- 1/4 cup 65 mL soy sauce
+- 1/4 cup soy sauce

-- 1/2 cup 125 mL distilled white vinegar
+- 1/2 cup distilled white vinegar

-In a crock pot, add all the ingredients in the order listed.
+- In a crock pot, add all the ingredients in the order listed.
 Ensure the peppercorns and bay leaves are submerged into the liquid.
 Cook on high for 5 hours.

-Transfer the chicken to a baking dish and add a half cup of the reserved liquid to the bottom of the dish.
+- Transfer the chicken to a baking dish and add a half cup of the reserved liquid to the bottom of the dish.
 Place the chicken underneath the broiler in the oven to brown; approximately 8 minutes, depending on the temperature of the broiler.